 I have learned by exploring my family tree just how powerful census records can be.
-You can find key pieces of information about your ancestors, as well as having the opportunity to back track up your tree.
+You can find key pieces of information about your ancestors, as well as have the opportunity to backtrack up your tree.

 Even though this site does sound impressive they have certainly received a lot of complaints.
 Too many compared to other companies in my opinion.